mevdschee/ws2api/README.md

     sudo sysctl -w fs.file-max=1073741816

-Not that you may also need to change `/etc/security/limits.conf` file.
+Note that you may also need to change `/etc/security/limits.conf` file.

 Note that the performance was never tested in Docker containers.
 Also Docker networking may have significant overhead.
 I suggest bare metal when possible.